thesus/mailstack/docs/source/usage/quickstart.rst

 .. _docker: https://docs.docker.com/engine/reference/commandline/cli/

 You may wan't to prepare your mailstack before you start it.
-If you selected ``self`` as a certificate source, a good Idea would be to create a certificate or copy it to the right location.
+If ``self`` is selected as a certificate source, it would be a good Idea to create a certificate or copy it to the right location.
 If you're in a hurry just generate it and proceed.
 See :ref:`reference-tls`.
 Besides creating or copying certificates, rspamd needs some help to hatch.
 The Webinterface in enabled by default, but no passwords are set.
 For all configuration options and setup of passwords visit :ref:`reference-rspamd`.
 Some of the volumes and networks that are used by the mailstack